1 Standards & Guidelines | 2 Producing Photocopies and Facsimiles

 - Preparation—The materials to be copied are examined page-by-page to ensure that they are in the correct order and nothing is missing.
 If there are foldouts or other oversize materials in a bound volume, these are measured.

-- Photocopying— During the photocopying process, a daily peel test (refer to the National Archives and Records Administration's Peel Test for more information) is recommended, to ensure that the image is adhering properly to the paper.
+- Photocopying— During the photocopying process, a daily peel test (refer to the National Archives and Records Administration's Peel Test (PDF) for more information) is recommended, to ensure that the image is adhering properly to the paper.
 When photocopying two-sided pages, care must be taken to ensure that the placement of the text or image on the verso and recto sides of the pages are maintained in relation to each other.
 Oversize and color materials may be copied separately as needed.

 - Digitization—Digitization techniques and equipment have advanced such that items should no longer need to be disbound, except in special cases.
 The institution must specify how illustrations will be scanned (gray scale, color), at what size foldouts will be scanned, etc.